wonderunit/storyboarder/README.md

 [PLEASE PLEASE PLEASE submit issues with bugs, ideas, suggestions, or any feedback!
 Thanks!](https://github.com/wonderunit/storyboarder/issues)

+Also, if this project seems interesting, could you press that star button at the top right?
+Thanks!!!!

 ## It's easy...

 1. Start a blank storyboard or open a Fountain screenplay.